coreidpin/coreidpin/src/supabase/functions/server/README.md

 - Service role key never exposed to frontend
 - CORS configured for web access
 - Input validation on all endpoints
+- CSRF required for `/login` via `X-CSRF-Token` header
+  - Frontend generates token on app load and sends on secure requests
+  - In production, use double-submit cookie or session-bound CSRF token
+  - Configure allowed origins via `ALLOWED_ORIGINS` env (comma-separated)

 ## Testing